Proposed Changes to Rules for Older Elevators

 ● Prevent the accumulation of sewer gas in an elevator pit and hoistway

-Answer: What needs to be done depends on factors specific to each elevator
+The work that needs to be done depends on factors specific to each elevator

-such as the original model, installation details, upgrades, and
+such as the original model, installation details, upgrades, and maintenance.

 Obtaining estimates from 2 or more elevator companies is the best way to